Udora, Ontario: History

-There is also a UPI full serve gas station and convenience store.

 West of Victoria lies The Udora Community Hall, opened in 1974, along with a baseball diamond, playground and basketball / tennis (badminton) court.
-It serves as the fair grounds to "Udora Family Fun Day".
 In the winter, the court also hosts a small skate rink for kids.

+Rural Fibre Internet

+In December 2020, the Government of Canada, in partnership with the Regional Municipality of York, announced a significant investment to bring high-speed internet to rural communities in Ontario, including Udora and Georgina Island.
+The federal government contributed $2 million through the Connect to Innovate program, while York Region invested $3 million.
+As of August 2021, access is now available through Vianet.